Best NBN plans for singles: top picks for one-person households

 Which speed is right for me?

-If you're by yourself, an NBN 25 plan should provide enough speed for you to carry out the essential daily tasks.
-It's designed to be used by just 1 or 2 people, although it will likely have a tricky time streaming high-definition video content from the plethora of streaming services.
+If you're by yourself, an NBN 25 plan should provide enough speed to carry out essential daily tasks.
+It's designed to be used by just 1 or 2 people, although it will likely have a tricky time streaming HD video content from the plethora of streaming services.

-We recommend an NBN 50 plan as the best option for most people, due to the fact you will be able to stream and download content with ease, and be able to connect a number of devices: TV, phone, tablet, laptop, smart speaker etc.
+We recommend an NBN 50 plan as the best option for most people, so that you will be able to stream and download content with ease, and be able to connect a number of devices: TV, phone, tablet, laptop, smart speaker etc.

 Which NBN provider is best for a single person?

-We think the NBN provider that gives the best overall value for one person is Exetel.
-The telco's plans aren't the outright cheapest, but they're still very affordable and offer consistently good speeds and an all round reliable service.
+We think the NBN provider that gives the best overall value for one person is Flip.
+The telco's plans aren't the outright cheapest, but they're still pretty affordable and offer consistently good speeds and an all-around reliable service.

-Exetel also gives customers on NBN 50 plans and above five free Speed Boost days each month, which allow you to increase the speed of your plan to the next tier.
-If you're on an NBN 50 plan, for example, you can boost your speed to 100Mbps.
+We'd also consider Exetel, as it gives customers on NBN 50 plans and above five free Speed Boost days each month, which increases the speed of your plan to the next tier.
+If you're on an NBN 50 plan, you can boost your speed to 100Mbps tier.

 Which NBN provider is cheapest?